Skip to main content

 Total Tax Savings Now$46.2K

-Come utilizzare Roth vs Traditional IRA Calculator 2025
+Come utilizzare Confronto Roth vs Traditional IRA 2025

-The time horizon affects how much compound growth occurs.
-More years = bigger difference between Roth and Traditional.
+Time horizon influences compound growth.
+More years = greater difference between Roth and traditional.

-If you expect a higher tax bracket in retirement (common for high earners), Roth is often better.
-If you expect a lower bracket in retirement, Traditional may win.
+Be concise — keep similar length.
+If you predict a higher tax bracket at retirement (common for those with high incomes), the Roth is often better.
+If you predict a lower tax bracket at retirement, the Traditional might be more suitable.

-The calculator shows after-tax wealth at retirement for each option.
-The better choice is the one with higher after-tax value.
+The calculator shows net worth after taxes at retirement for each option.
+The best choice is the one with the highest net value.

 Suggerimenti

-• If you are unsure, contribute to both: max out Roth for tax-free growth, use Traditional for current-year deductions.
+• If you're unsure, contribute to both: Maximize Roth for tax-free growth, use Traditional for current year deductions.

-• Roth IRA contributions (not earnings) can be withdrawn any time tax and penalty free — useful as a secondary emergency fund.
+• Contributions to a Roth IRA can be withdrawn at any time without taxes or penalties, useful as an emergency secondary fund.

 Domande frequenti